Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Results with Different Adversarial Attacks

 As can be seen, the greater the reach to the incorrect classes and the more regular this reach is among the possible pairs of source-target classes (which occurs for both C\&W and PGD attacks), the greater the similarity between the performance of the four methods.
-Moreover, even Method 1 achieved a high effectiveness in such scenarios, although in all the cases the remaining methods achieved a superior performance.
+Moreover, even the AM achieved a high effectiveness in such scenarios, although in all the cases the remaining methods achieved a superior performance.
 In contrast, when the reach is considerably more irregular and sparse, as occurs for the FGSM, the differences between these methods is more pronounced.
-These results corroborate the finding that the strategies employed in methods 2, 3 and 4 are capable of taking advantage of the information about the problem to better approximate the target distributions, especially in the more challenging scenarios in which few class transitions can be produced.
-Finally, the success percentage of Method 4 slightly decreased when the FGSM was employed, which might reveal that this method is not completely effective when the reach is very sparse, although the success percentage was above $96$\% in all the cases.
+These results corroborate the finding that the strategies employed in the UBM, the EWTM and the CRM are capable of taking advantage of the information about the problem to better approximate the target distributions, especially in the more challenging scenarios in which few class transitions can be produced.
+Moreover, for the FGSM attack, the UBM achieved the best results in approximating the target distributions, being the method that best adapted to the challenging scenario imposed by the low reach of that attack, yet at the expense of obtaining lower fooling rates.
+Finally, the success percentage of the CRM slightly decreased when the FGSM was employed, which might reveal that this method is not completely effective when the reach is very sparse, although the success percentage was above $96$\% in all the cases.

-Overall, these results corroborate the conclusions reported in the paper, and show the validity of our approaches to effectively extend a wide range of adversarial attacks.
+Overall, these results corroborate the conclusions reported in the paper, and show the validity of our approaches to effectively guide a wide range of adversarial attacks.